jim-og/payments-engine/README.md

 - Only `deposit` transactions can be disputed.
 - Once a client's account is locked all subsequent transactions performed on it will fail.
 - If a client does not exist only a `deposit` transaction can create it.
 - Malformed input lines, such as a `dispute` transaction which contains an amount, will be rejected.
+- Disputes are only made for `deposit` transactions which the client has sufficient available funds to be held.

 ## Design